 Should You Become a Snake Milker?

 You may want to become a snake milker is if you’re fascinated by snakes.
 It’s one of the few jobs where you get to work with snakes every day and get to mix with like-minded professionals.

 But there are good reasons to avoid becoming a snake milker.
 The first is the lack of available openings.
 You would struggle to find positions near you, so you may have to move.
 The lack of positions also puts you at a disadvantage when negotiating a salary.

 You have to consider whether you’ll work the same job your whole life.
 If you don’t want to, then the experience you’ll gain from this job is too niche.
 You won’t be able to use it in any other position.

 Then, you have to think about the danger of the job.
 If done correctly, you will be safe.
-But you’re still working with exceptionally dangerous snakes.
-Other jobs have no such dangers.
+But you’re still working with deadly snakes.

-You should consider these first before training to become a snake milker.
+You should consider all of the pros and cons before training to become a snake milker.